-- exchange artefacts with a colleague
+- exchange artifacts with a colleague

 - save the project in a corporate Source Control Management system (Subversion, CVS, PVCS, etc)

 Business Central does not offer an graphical way to exchange content externally: there is a way to import from an external GIT repository, but it’s just a start up procedure, since the user cannot pull further from the initial repository.
-Moreover there is no way to download artefacts or the whole project, from the Web UI.
+Moreover there is no way to download artifacts or the whole project, from the Web UI.

 The solution is using the GIT interface.
 In fact, even if the user is not interested in using GIT for versioning purposes, he/she has to learn the basics of GIT, because it is the only accessible interface to his/her assets!
 For persons that don’t like the command line, Eclipse provides a graphical UI that is pretty easy.